Musashi by Aman

 Centred on a Hinoki cypress-wood counter that seats eight, Musashi by Aman invites guests to experience the authentic Japanese omakase dining tradition.
 In front of diners, Master Chef Musashi prepares an exquisite selection of sushi based on the finest and freshest ingredients available that day.

-Musashi by Aman Musashi_sushi Musashi by Aman
+tokyo Musashi by Aman

-The Edomae sushi tradition
+Edomae sushi tradition

 Omakase dining